Teamwork visibility vs. individual performance: a new way of thinking about productivity

 Google researchers found that individual team member performance was not significantly related to team effectiveness but that psychological safety was critical.
 In teams with high psychological safety, team members feel supported when they take risks.
 In other words, they don't feel like they are being punished for making a mistake, asking a question, or coming up with a new idea.
 They also found that team culture was the most important measure of team effectiveness.

 The SPACE framework

 Developed by Dr. Nicole Forsgren while VP of Research and Strategy at GitHub, the SPACE framework addresses several myths about developer productivity.
 In particular, contrary to what some people believe, productivity is not just a matter of individual performance.
 On the contrary, a developer who only optimizes their productivity can be detrimental to team productivity.
-More team-oriented activities, such as code reviews or engineering systems management, help maintain codebase and product quality.
+More team-oriented activities like code reviews or engineering systems management help maintain codebase and product quality.
 Therefore, it is essential to find the right balance by optimizing individual, team and organizational productivity.